Last updated: August 2026

 Manual underwriting processes create bottlenecks that cost lenders both speed and accuracy.
-The average small business loan application takes 25 to 30 days to process using legacy methods, according to the Federal Reserve’s Small Business Credit Survey.
+The average small business loan application takes 25 to 30 days using legacy methods.
+That figure comes from the Federal Reserve’s Small Business Credit Survey.
 During that window, applicants often accept competing offers or abandon the process entirely.

-Traditional workflows rely on static documents like tax returns and bank statements that are weeks or months out of date by the time underwriters review them.
+Traditional workflows rely on static documents like tax returns and bank statements.
+Those are often weeks or months out of date when underwriters review them.
 This lag introduces material risk, especially in industries with volatile cash flows or seasonal revenue patterns.
-Lenders also face operational costs averaging $2,500 to $5,000 per manual underwriting decision when factoring in staff time, compliance checks, and document handling.
+Lenders also carry real operational cost per manual underwriting decision.
+Staff time, compliance checks, and document handling all add to it.

 The rise of fintech competitors has reset borrower expectations.
 Small business owners now expect instant pre-approvals and same-day funding, mirroring the consumer lending experience.
 Lenders using manual processes lose market share to platforms that deliver decisions in under 60 seconds.